- 1 Quick Recommendations

 When everything was set up just right, you dashed off to splash in the waves.
 How many times did your family go through this elaborate process at the beach?

 Sun shades and beach tents have been sheltering people and families for centuries.
 Thankfully, they have evolved over time.
-You’re probably familiar with the top types of beach tents, canopies and shades available online and at your local outdoors retailers today.
+You’re probably familiar with types of beach tents, canopies and shades available online and at your local outdoors retailers today.
 But let’s explore a more specific type of sun shade: beach tents for babies and small children.

 What are Baby Beach Tents?